l7ssha/Tentacle/doc/AudioApi.md

 final int minSegments = 56; // int | The minimum number of segments.
 final String mediaSourceId = mediaSourceId_example; // String | The media version id, if playing an alternate version. final String deviceId = deviceId_example; // String | The device id of the client requesting.
 Used to stop encoding processes when needed. final String audioCodec = audioCodec_example; // String | Optional.
-Specify a audio codec to encode to, e.g. mp3.
-If omitted the server will auto-select using the url's extension.
-Options: aac, mp3, vorbis, wma. final bool enableAutoStreamCopy = true; // bool | Whether or not to allow automatic stream copy if requested values match the original source.
+Specify an audio codec to encode to, e.g. mp3.
+If omitted the server will auto-select using the url's extension. final bool enableAutoStreamCopy = true; // bool | Whether or not to allow automatic stream copy if requested values match the original source.
 Defaults to true. final bool allowVideoStreamCopy = true; // bool | Whether or not to allow copying of the video stream url. final bool allowAudioStreamCopy = true; // bool | Whether or not to allow copying of the audio stream url.